Boston Celtics: Primary uniforms

 For much of their history, the Celtics wore green uniforms on the road and white uniforms at home.
-The basic template of the current Celtics' uniforms was formalized in the 1950s, and along the way they made a few adjustments in the lettering and stripes.
+The basic template of the current Celtics' uniforms was formalized in the team's early years, and along the way they made a few adjustments in the lettering and stripes.

 Among the more notable changes in the uniforms were the switch from serifed to sans-serif block lettering in 1968, the addition of names in 1972, and the incorporation of the three-leaf shamrock logo in 1998.
 While the white uniforms remained largely intact, the green uniforms have featured either the city name (1950s–1965; 2014–present) or the team name (1965–2014).

 When Nike became the NBA's uniform provider in 2017, they decided to eliminate the "home" and "away" uniform designations.
 Thus the white Celtics uniforms became known as the "Association" uniforms while the green uniforms became the "Icon" uniforms.
 Both sets are now used regardless of home and road games.

 In January 2017, the Celtics signed a multi-year deal with General Electric where they became the "exclusive Data and Analytics partner" for the team.
 As part of the deal, GE agreed to pay the Celtics more than $7 million per year to have the uniforms with a GE logo prominently placed on the left shoulder of jerseys in green and white.
 This was the first time a corporate logo were placed on the game uniforms.
 Along with the GE logo, the Nike logo now emblazons the right shoulder of the Celtics' uniforms.

 In November 2020, the Celtics signed a multi-year deal with Vistaprint who became the main jersey sponsor of the team.
+In July 2024, Amica Mutual Insurance signed on as the team's jersey sponsor.

 Alternate uniforms

 From 2005 to 2017, the Celtics wore alternate green uniforms with black lettering and trim featuring the word "Boston" on the front side.
 One noticeable difference in the alternate uniforms was the black panels with a green shamrock, reminiscent of the original Celtics uniforms worn in the late 1940s.
+During its run, the green-and-black alternates were considered 'unlucky' by the team whenever they wore them in the playoffs; the Celtics went 0–8 in these uniforms.

 A gray uniform set was also used from 2014 to 2017.
 Dubbed "Parquet Pride", the uniforms featured sleeves (a prominent figure in Adidas' NBA uniforms), white letters with green trim, the silhouetted leprechaun logo on the shorts, the shamrock logo on the left leg, and a parquet-like pattern on the sides.

 For 2017 and beyond, the Celtics will wear black "Statement" uniforms (labeled by Nike in reference to the league's third jerseys).
 The uniform features a black base with "Celtics" in green lettering and white trim, and other than a few changes in the striping scheme, the uniform remained essentially the same.
 Starting in 2020, the "Statement" uniform would feature the Air Jordan brand logo, a feature previously exclusive to the Charlotte Hornets uniforms.